Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/wrcs.md

 The TGT FIND switch on the panel functions the same as the TGT FIND mode on the Delivery Mode Knob.
 The Delivery Mode Knob overrides this switch in any mode outside of TGT FIND, and should be set back to NORM.
-The HOLD position energizes the target finding circuts in conjunction with any LABS or DIRECT mode the pilot selects.
+The HOLD position energizes the target finding circuits in conjunction with any LABS or DIRECT mode the pilot selects.

 The RANGE Switch is functional in any WRCS mode requiring a Release Range